-My art has evolved into a dualist interpretation of the world around me.
+My art evolved into a dualist interpretation of the world around me.
 I combine realistic and surrealist imagery to stimulate people’s imaginations, challenge the parameters of possibility, and concisely depict robust memories to encourage viewers to create meaningful experiences.
-I am constantly exploring new approaches and techniques.
-I hope my art activates people’s imaginations so they can discover relationships between abstract and unorthodox elements, apply these relationships to develop original solutions, and view the world as a space that needs to be explored instead of one to escape.
-Lastly, as someone fifteen years sober who pursued art later in life, I hope to inspire people to pursue art as a therapeutic tool and chase their passions regardless of their age or level of experience.
+I hope my art activates people’s imaginations so they can discover relationships between abstract and unorthodox elements, apply these relationships to develop original solutions, view the world as a space that needs to be explored instead of one to escape, and peacefully coexist as a diverse community.
+As someone sober since 2009, who pursued art later in life, I hope to inspire people to pursue art as a therapeutic tool and chase their passions regardless of their age or level of experience.

 Dan Oils